Possession of assured agricultural occupancies

 To end the occupancy the landlord must prove a reason for possession, known as a ground.

-The grounds for possession for an assured agricultural occupancy are the same as those that apply to fully assured tenancies, except ground 16 is not available to the landlord.
+The grounds for possession for an assured agricultural occupancy are the same as those that apply to fully assured tenancies, except some grounds are not available to the landlord.

 Grounds are either mandatory or discretionary.
 The court must make an outright order for possession if the landlord can prove a mandatory ground.
 It may only make a possession order on a discretionary ground if it is reasonable to do so.

-Find out more about assured tenancy mandatory grounds and discretionary grounds.
+Find out more about assured tenancy mandatory grounds and assured tenancy discretionary grounds from 1 May.

-Ground 16 does not apply where the occupier is an assured agricultural occupier.[1]
+Discretionary ground 16 did not apply where the occupier was an assured agricultural occupier.[1]

 Landlord's notice to the agricultural occupier